Women's Elite Rugby: Broadcasting

-Women's Elite Rugby's 2025 season is livestreamed worldwide by the streaming service DAZN, who provide WER matches as one of its free-to-watch offerings.
+Women's Elite Rugby's 2025 season was livestreamed worldwide by the streaming service DAZN, who provide WER matches as one of its free-to-watch offerings.
 The global broadcasting deal with DAZN was made to "create an entertaining rugby product for Americans", according to Hammond-Graf, while gaining exposure for the league among rugby fans outside of the franchise markets, and among women's sports fans in general.
 The value of the deal was not publicly disclosed.